Vítor Constâncio: European Central Bank, 2010–2018

 Constâncio was first mentioned as a potential vice president of the European Central Bank in 2002, to replace Christian Noyer.
 At the time, he cited family reasons for refusing to run for the post.

 Constâncio was eventually appointed vice president of European Central Bank in 2010, for an eight-year mandate.
 At the time, he was chosen by Eurozone finance ministers ahead of Peter Praet, director of the National Bank of Belgium, and Yves Mersch, the governor of the Bank of Luxembourg, to replace Lucas Papademos of Greece.
 During his time at the ECB, he developed a reputation as an inflation dove who often emphasised the need for economic growth.

 Shortly after, on 6 April 2011, the Portuguese Government, facing increasing difficulties in securing its financing needs in the international financial markets, formally requested international financial assistance leading to a €78 billion program with equal participation of the European Financial Stabilisation Mechanism, European Financial Stability Facility and International Monetary Fund.

+In June 2018, at the end of his term of office, he was replaced as ECB vice president by Luis de Guindos.

+Post European Central Bank

+Since June 2018 he has been a professor at the School of Economics & Business Administration of the University of Navarra.